mozilla/jschannel/PROTOCOL.md

 precise contents are method dependant and are documented in a subsequent section of this document.

-**callbacks**, like **params**, are method dependant.
-These are an array of strings which name enumerate "callbacks" that can be invoked *during* the execution of a method.
-That is, a recipient of a request may invoke any number of callbacs before returning completing the invocation (by returning a result or an error).
+**callbacks**, like **params**, are method dependent.
+These are an array of strings which name "callbacks" that can be invoked *during* the execution of a method.
+That is, a recipient of a request may invoke any number of callbacks before returning completing the invocation (by returning a result or an error).

 ### Callback Invocations